Skip to main content

 Increasing emphasis on supply chain resilience

-Gartner suggests that organizations should put an increased focus on third-party security risks in the supply chain, considering supply chain risks are only going to increase in the foreseeable future.
+Organizations should focus more on third-party security risks in the supply chain, as these risks are here to stay for the foreseeable future.

 Addressing AI threats